-The following Adjusted net income, and Adjusted EPS (basic and diluted) have been calculated by management on a supplementary basis which adjusts net income under US GAAP for income and costs related to the Merger and impacts related to the ODC Decision on Hydro One Networks' distribution and transmission businesses.
-Adjusted net
+The following Adjusted net income, and Adjusted EPS (basic and diluted) have been calculated by management on a supplementary basis which adjusts net income under US GAAP for impacts related to the ODC Decision on Hydro One Networks' distribution and transmission businesses.
+Adjusted net income and Adjusted EPS are used internally by management to assess the Company's performance and are considered useful because they exclude the impacts of the ODC Decision as noted above.
+Adjusted net income and Adjusted EPS provide users with a comparative basis to evaluate the current ongoing operations of the Company compared to prior year.